 The coal industry has been anticipating how to take advantage of the commoditization of coal by studying traditional practices, and forecasting the effects of commoditization on their business.
 The introduction of standard traded products will allow new market entrants, as well as traditional parties, to manage the uncertainty surrounding the radical changes occurring in the coal and generation markets.
 As the generators shift much of their purchasing from long-term fixed price contracts to the spot and short term market, volatility will increase, and risk management tools, will be used as both producers and generators protect themselves from fluctuations in price and volume.

-[Is this the only anticipated change Market Vol creating need for more sophisticated products?
-Has there been any evidence of Market Vol recently?
-What about any regulatory or structural changes?]

-For regulatory changes, see below.

-the Background section
+The increasing number of marketers in coal’s spot and future markets has had a pronounced effect on the daily number of contracted trades.
+The increased volatility of coal’s prices in the last two years can be observed by studying the printed prices of the daily transactions in Coal Daily publication.

 Current Regulatory Environment

 Environmental legislation and deregulation of the electric utility industry continue to exert pressures on the fundamental structure of the coal industry.
 The fuel adjustment clause that has traditionally enabled utilities to pass all fuel costs on to their customers has prevented the utilities from actively seeking risk management techniques to hedge coal price risk.
 With the onset of deregulation, the fuel adjustment clauses are gradually being repealed on a state by state basis.
 Competition will likely benefit the coal industry generally because coal is a relatively low-cost source of electricity generation.
-Within the coal industry, companies with customers that are low-cost producers are likely to see the greatest increase in coal demand as their prices will likely be among the most competitive.
+Participants in the Coal Industry who have a customer-base with low-production costs, in their respective businesses, are likely to see the greatest increase in coal demand as their prices will likely be among the most competitive.

 Clean air legislation has increased consumption of low- sulfur products mined in Appalachia and the Powder River Basin at the expense of higher sulfur coals.
 Phase I of the Clean Air Act, which became effective in 1995, regulated the level of sulfur dioxide emissions from power plants and targeted the highest sulfur dioxide emitters.
 Phase II, which takes effect January 1, 2000, will extend the restrictions of the Clean Air Act to most remaining power plants.
 The emission allowance allocations for Phase I were based on 2.5 pounds of sulfur dioxide/MMBtu, and Phase II allocations will be based on 1.2 pounds of sulfur dioxide/MMBtu.

-Market Conventions & Rules
+Market Conventions

 Market prices are typically quoted on a $/ton basis FOB railroad or FOB barge.
 Transfer of title usually occurs at the source.
 The cost of transportation from the loading point is usually paid by the utility under contracts negotiated directly with the railroads and the barge companies.
-In the east, the most liquid traded product is a 12,000 btu, 1% sulfur coal that mirrors the specs of the proposed NYMEX contract.
+In the east, the most liquid traded product is a 12,000 Btu, 1% sulfur coal that mirrors the specs of the proposed NYMEX contract.
 In the Powder River Basin, the most commonly traded coals are defined as PRB 8400 or PRB 8800, based on their heat content.
-The standard sulfur content for these coals is 0.80 lbs SO2/MMBtu.
+The standard sulfur content for these coals is 0.80 lbs.
+SO2/MMBtu.
 Price adjustments for variations in delivered heating content are typically made on a pro rata basis, unless otherwise agreed upon.
 Price adjustments for the delivered sulfur content of the coal are based on the current value of SO2 emission credits.